Puerto Rico Highway 22: Municipalities served

+Express lanes

+In 2013, the Puerto Rico Highways and Transportation Authority and Metropistas inaugurated express lanes with dynamic tolling (DTL) between Bayamón and Toa Baja to help alleviate traffic congestion during peak hours.
+These reversible lanes extends from Río Hondo to the Toa Baja Toll Plaza with a variable rate between $1.75 and $4.95 per direction.
+The speed limit on the nearly 12-kilometer route ranges between 50 and 55 miles per hour (80-90 km/h).
+It is expected that in the long term the lanes will be extended near Vega Alta.

 History

 Construction of this road began in 1969.
 The section from San Juan to Toa Baja opened in 1969 and in 1997 to Arecibo.

 Construction of the road was partially funded from appropriations of the U.S. Interstate Highway System.

 Privatization

-The Autopistas Metropolitanas de Puerto Rico (Metropistas) consortium, comprised by Abertis Infraestructuras and Goldman Sachs Infrastructure Partners II LP, placed the winning bid for the 40-year PR-22 and PR-5 highway concession.
+In 2011, the Autopistas Metropolitanas de Puerto Rico (Metropistas) consortium, comprised by Abertis Infraestructuras and Goldman Sachs Infrastructure Partners II LP, placed the winning bid for the 40-year PR-22 and PR-5 highway concession.
 The highways generate between $90 million and $95 million annually in toll revenue, which will now go to the private operators.

 Future

 PR-22 is planned to be extended to Aguadilla.
 The extension will be built as part of a public–private partnership, who will maintain and operate PR-22 for the next 40 years.

 Services

 Logo signs

 In 2021, Metropistas began installing logo signs at exits advertising available food, gas, lodging, camping, and attractions available at exits via a contract with SunColors.
 As of January 2022 such signs have been installed at Exit 13 in Bayamón, and Exit 48 in Manatí.